jake0011/AWS-Academy-Cloud-Security-Foundations/Module4.md

 *   Security groups are **stateful**, which means that state information is kept even after a request is processed.
 *   All rules are evaluated before a decision is made to allow traffic.

-# Using AWS Network ACLs
+# Section 4: Using AWS Network ACLs

 This section provides information about using network access control lists (ACLs) as part of securing your infrastructure.